swisscom/PowerGRR/README.md

 ```

 2. If you use client certificate authentication set the corresponding config
-variable as described in [Configuration](#configuration) above. _This is
+variable as described in [Configuration](#configuration) above.
+If you are
-currently only supported on non-Windows platforms when using PowerShell with
-the patch mentioned by @markekraus on the corresponding issue #8.
-The
-certificate handling was tested on Windows with native PowerShell v5 and on
-Windows and Ubuntu 16.04 with PowerShell 6.0 and @markekraus' fork._
+using PowerShell Core see section [certificate
+authentication](#certificate-authentication) in requirements above.

 ### Cmdlets